davidemurari/examplesIntroduction/README.md

 - [main](MassPreservingSIRmodel/main.ipynb) : this notebook includes the definition of the two neural network architectures, the lines of code to train them and to display the obtained results.
 - [unconstrainedNet](MassPreservingSIRmodel/unconstrainedNet.pt) : this is the saved model for the unconstrained neural network.
 - [constrainedNet](MassPreservingSIRmodel/constrainedNet.pt) : this is the saved model for the constrained neural network.

+The code is a simplified version of the code available at the repository https://github.com/davidemurari/StructuredNeuralNetworks

 ![Mass preserving in SIR model](plotsIntroduction/plotSIR_PINN.png)